nocta-ui/nocta-ui/CONTRIBUTING.md

 2. Add the component slug to the correct category array in the `categories` section (at the bottom of the file).
 The CLI relies on both the component object and the category list.
 3. Validate your structure against `public/registry/registry-schema.json` (your editor may support JSON Schema validation automatically).

 > The CLI reads `registry.json` to know what it can scaffold.
-Missing or malformed entries will prevent the new component from appearing in `npx nocta-ui add` and `npx nocta-ui list`.
+Missing or malformed entries will prevent the new component from appearing in `npx @nocta-ui/cli add` and `npx @nocta-ui/cli list`.

 ## Updating Documentation